CCQC/summer-program/README.md

 Summer Program
 ==============

-Repository for all summer program related programming and presentations.
+Repository for all summer program related programming.

 Git
 ---